Posted on: February 26, 2026 Posted by: Jonah Marshall Comments: 0

 Current Position: Incumbent Mike Bost is running unopposed for the nomination.
 Bost has held this seat since 2015.

 Platform: Supports coal and natural gas for lower energy prices.
-Supports the appeal of Obamacare due to how it increased taxes for people.
+Supports the appeal of Obamacare (ACA) due to how it increased taxes for people.
 For more information go to Bost’s campaign page.

 Incumbent Nikki Budzinski is running for re-election.
 She has held this seat since 2023.

 Platform: Focused on passing the PRO ACT.
 Support legislation that capped insulin at $35 a month.
 Supports clean energy and creating jobs in clean energy.
-Support expanding jobs for veterans in STEM research.
+Supports expanding jobs for veterans in STEM research.
 For more information go to Budzinski’s campaign page.

 Occupation: Worked as a biochemist for the University of IL.

 Platform: Support a ban on any AI that harms US labor and health standards.
 Supports having employers alert people who are being replaced by AI as well as provide funding for income support.
 Stop fossil fuel infrastructure and subsidies.
-Support reparations and housing assistance for black families.
+Support reparations and housing assistance for Black families.
 For more information go to Blaha’s campaign page.

 Occupation: Loyd previously served as President for SkillsUSA.
 Previously challenged Budzinski for her House seat in the 2024 general election.